The first teeth

 Teething rings

-Cooled teething rings can relieve discomfort.
+Cool teething rings can alleviate the discomfort.

 -